English majors at Rider enjoy an exciting intellectual atmosphere and can participate in many literary activities:

 - The Movies in America Guest Speaker Series has film scholars and filmmakers visit campus to discuss their work.

-Several writing opportunities are available for students:
+In addition to those listed above, several writing opportunities are available for students:

-- Workshops and readings by students and professional writers (which have included Derek Walcott, Michael Dirda, Ernest J. Gaines, Edwidge Danticat, Yevgeny Yevtushenko, Stephen Dunn, Alicia Ostriker, Rachel Hadas, Joyce Carol Oates, bell hooks, and Sonia Sanchez).
+- Workshops and readings by students and professional writers, which have included Derek Walcott, Michael Dirda, Ernest J. Gaines, Edwidge Danticat, Yevgeny Yevtushenko, Stephen Dunn, Alicia Ostriker, Rachel Hadas, Joyce Carol Oates, bell hooks, and Sonia Sanchez.

 - Publication in The Rectangle, national publication of Sigma Tau Delta.

-- Publication in local literary magazines, such as the Kelsey Review and the New Jersey Review of Literature.
+- Publication in local literary magazines, such as The Kelsey Review and the New Jersey Review of Literature.